 I decreased my personal property coverage from $160,000 to $130,000.
 Voilà, the quote went down to $233.09 per month.
 Similarly, when I set my reconstruction costs coverage to the minimum offered ($252,000), my premium dropped even more to $207.59 per month.

 But then it occurred to me that I might want extra coverage for some of my most prized belongings.
 To protect my bike and digital camera, I added $1,000 replacement coverage for both.
 My policy went up to $209.75.

 Then, I lowered my claim deductible from $2,500 to $1,000.
 My rate increased again, to $229.17.

 You get the drill.
 Lemonade gave me many tools to raise and lower my rates, based precisely on what worked for my budget and needs.
 Accordingly, it told me what would and wouldn’t be covered under this customized policy, for better or for worse.
-Ultimately, I elected for the minimum coverage levels offered for basic coverages, plus the extra protection for my bike and camera, and a deductible amount of $1,000.
-A grand total of $227.25 per month.
+Ultimately, I elected for the minimum coverage levels offered for basic coverages, plus the extra protection for my bike and camera, and a deductible amount of $1,000—a total of $227.25 per month.

 Lemonade Insurance Reviews: Are they sweet or sour?